spiritedwolf/fareedfauzi.github.io/_posts/2020-02-14-Nmap-Notes.md

 - Notes
 ---

+This note tend to compile all nmap useful command line that will be useful for HTB, VulnHub, PWK labs and OSCP exam.

 ## Scan for alive hosts

 First of all, we need to know what boxes exist on the network.